 Instructions for Opening a New Bank Account

-We have partnered with Deseret First Credit Union (DFCU) to handle opening up all local accounts for chapters.
+We have partnered with Deseret First Credit Union (DFCU) to handle all local accounts for chapters.

 Signers then receive a welcome packet from DFCU about the account.